mozilla/marketplace-env/README.md

 A project to bring together a turn-key marketplace development environment using Docker containers.

+Note: This is currently in active development and should be considered experimental.

 ## Setup

 To get set-up we'd suggest creating a virtualenv after installing virtualenvwrapper